higersky/motd-templater/README.md

 *   `warn_color`: Colorizes a usage percentage value between 0 and 100.

 By applying these modifiers to your template expressions, you can make your MOTD messages more visually appealing and easy to read.

-That's it!
-You are now equipped with the knowledge to create engaging and dynamic MOTD messages using MOTD Templater.